PrincetonUniversity/faas-profiler/README.md

 ## Setting Things Up

-### Set up OpenWhisk
+### Set up OpenWhisk if testing locally
+[You don't need this if you intend to use the *generic endpoint* mode to test remote functions.]

 FaaSProfiler has been fully tested on [OpenWhisk](https://github.com/apache/openwhisk).
 Please make sure to set up and install [OpenWhisk](https://github.com/apache/openwhisk) before using FaaSProfiler.

 **Important Note**: Some of the default [OpenWhisk configuration](https://github.com/apache/openwhisk/blob/master/ansible/group_vars/all) limits might be too restrictive for your setup.
 Do not forget to configure those parameters (particularly these: `invocationsPerMinute`, `concurrentInvocations`, `firesPerMinute`, and `sequenceMaxLength`).

-**Note**: We plan to add support for other popular serverless platforms.
-Help from the community is highly appreciated.

 ### Configure  FaaSProfiler

-After cloning this repo run the one-time configuration:
+After cloning this repo run the one-time configuration script:
 ```
 bash configure.sh
 ```